Analytify/wp-analytify/readme.txt

 3. Connect and give Analytify App access to your Google Analytics account.
 4. After Authentication, Select your Profiles for front/admin Statistics from Settings-> Profile tab.

 *If you want to use your own app, you need to create a Project in Google [Console](https://console.developers.google.com/project).
-Read this simple 3 minutes [tutorial](http://analytify.io/google-api-tutorial) to get your ClientID, Client Secret and API Key and enter them Settings Page.
+Read this simple 3 minutes [tutorial](http://analytify.io/google-api-tutorial) to get your ClientID, Client Secret and API Key and enter them at Settings Page.

 == Frequently Asked Questions ==

+= Should I install a Google Analytics plugin or I can simply add Google analytics javascript code in my WordPress theme ? =

+= Do I need to have an account on Google Analytics to use this plugin ? = Yes, a Google Analytics account is necassary to use this plugin.
+You can create a free account on <a href="http://analytics.google.com">Google Analytics</a> site.
+After creating a Google analytics account.
+You need to setup a website profile at Google Analytics.
+After that you can connect Analytify plugin and Google Analytics together.

 = How to Authenticate and Connect my Google Analytics Account in this plugin ? =

 Go to Analytify->settings and see the Authentication tab.

-= How to select GA profiles ? =
+= How to select Google Analytics profiles ? =

-First, you need to Authenticate your GA account then you can select your web profiles from Profiles tab in Analytify->settings page. click the "Log in with Google Analytics Account" button.
+First, you need to Authenticate your Google analytics account then you can select your web profiles from Profiles tab in Analytify->settings page. click the "Log in with Google Analytics Account" button.
 Connect and give Analytify App access to your Google Analytics account.

+= Does Google Analytics dashboard by Analytify Affects My Site's Loading Speed? =

+Not at all.
+Analytify uses Google Analytics Universal tracking JS code to track every event.
+Nothing is saved to your Database.
+Google Analytics are shown on the fly by default.
+To cache them on the specific Analytify dashboard, you can enable this option.
+Other than that, no page will save anything to the database.

 == Screenshots ==

-1. Real-time Stats from Google Analytics
+1. Google Analytics by Analytify - Real Time Stats
-2. Google Analytics Dashboard General Statistics.
+2. Google Analytics by Analytify - General Statistics - It includes Google Analytics pageviews, Google Analytics sessions, Google Analytics visitors, Google Analytics BounceRate, Average Time of site from Google Analytics, New versus Returning visitors from Google Analytics.
-3. Google Analytics Top Countries.
+3. Google Analytics by Analytify - Top Countries
-4. Google Analytics Top Referrers/Browsers.
+4. Google Analytics by Analytify - Top Referrers/Browsers.
-5. Enhanced eCommerce Google Analytics Tracking for WooCommerce Dashboard (Add-on Required).
+5. Google Analytics by Analytify - Enhanced eCommerce Google Analytics Tracking for WooCommerce (Paid Add-on Required).
-6. Google Analytics Dashboard By Analytify Settings Screen.
+6. Google Analytics Dashboard By Analytify - Settings Screen.
-7. Automated Email Reports (Add-on Required).
+7. Google Analytics by Analytify - Automated Email Reports (Paid Add-on Required).
-8. Shopping Behaviour funnel for WooCommerce Dashboard (Add-on Required).
+8. Google Analytics by Analytify - Shopping Behaviour funnel for WooCommerce Google Analytics (Paid Add-on Required).
-9. UTM Campaigns Dashboard (Add-on Required).
+9. Google Analytics by Analytify - UTM Campaigns Dashboard (Add-on Required).
-10. Google Analytics dashboard widget for WordPress ( Free Add-ons Required).
+10. Google Analytics by Analytify - Google Analytics dashboard widget for WordPress ( Free Add-on).

 == Changelog ==